 3.5 Minefield

 Between Guard Base Alpha and the Village is a cleared “no man’s land” that has been mined to prevent attacks on the Guard Base from the direction of the Village.
 There is no cover in this zone, except for the checkpoint.
 All terrain in this zone is treated as mined Dangerous Terrain, except for the two roads that run through it.
 Units that begin their movement in the Minefield (except for the two roads) must pass a Dangerous Terrain test or take losses from the exploding mines.
 Units that end their movement in the Minefield (except for the two roads) must pass a Dangerous Terrain test or take losses.
 These effects are cumulative, so a unit that starts and ends its move in the Minefield must pass two Dangerous Terrain tests or take losses.
+Flyers and Swooping FMCs do not take Dangerous Terrain tests, but skimmers and jet bikes do.

 3.6 Administration Hall & Landing Zone